amenjalal94/amenjalal94.github.io/README.md

 <br />

-###  How the rural poor cope with a climate catastrophe: Evidence from Pakistan's 2022 floods
+###  How the rural poor cope with a climate catastrophe: Pakistan's 2022 floods
 (with [Pol Simpson](https://www.lse.ac.uk/economics/people/research-students/polly-simpson))

 _One year follow-up completed_